 Is vaping legal?

 Vaping products manufactured from tobacco and heated tobacco products can be legally sold in New Zealand.
-However, under the Smoke-free Environments Act, 1990 advertising of these products is banned and it is illegal to sell them to young people under the age of 18.
+However, under the Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020 (the Amendment Act) most advertising of these products is banned and it is illegal to sell them to young people under the age of 18.

 Is vaping an effective way to quit smoking?